gzanello/gzanello.github.io/_pages/about.md

 I am a Professor in Food Economics and Health and Head of the [Agri-Food Economics and Marketing Department](https://www.reading.ac.uk/agri-food-economics-marketing/) at the [University of Reading](http://www.reading.ac.uk/apd/staff/g-zanello.aspx) (UK).
 From 2019 to 2024 I served as Deputy Director of the University of Reading's [Graduate Institute for International Development, Agriculture and Economics](https://www.reading.ac.uk/apd/giidae).

-My research focuses on the interactions between agriculture, food, nutrition, and health in low- and middle-income countries.
-I am particularly interested in assessing the energy requirements of farmers and understanding the impacts of agricultural practices on health and nutrition.
-More recently, my work has expanded to include the analysis of food systems and food environments.
+My research research lies at the intersection of food systems, nutrition, and development, with a particular focus on low- and middle-income countries.

 I currently serve as Co-Chair of the Independent Expert Group for the [Global Nutrition Report](https://globalnutritionreport.org/about/independent-expert-group/).